natashac18/is-palindrome-challenge/README.md

 Write a method is_palindrome(word) that takes in a string word and returns True if the word is a palendrome, and False, otherwise.

-A palendrome is a word that reads the same backward as froward.
+A palendrome is a word that reads the same backward as forward.
 For example: level, madam, civic, minim etc.

 The aim is to solve this challenge specifically using the Python programming language.